 People who find your website have usually had something bad happen to them.
 They need to hear from someone who knows exactly what they are going through, and we work with your firm to give this voice of comfort and reason to them.
 We research all applicable state and federal laws and use them in our written content.
 We brand your practice area pages, case results, blog posts, and more in a consistent style.
 We choose targeted topics to showcase the firm’s unique voice and values, ultimately assuring potential clients into reaching out for the expert help they’re looking for.

 Read The Keys to Strong Content Marketing book.

 SLS has delivered as promised.
-We are finally climbing our way up the search engines and the people who need us are beginning to have the opportunity to view our website and see what we believe Breyer Law has to offer.
+We are finally climbing our way up the search engines and the people who need us are beginning to have the opportunity to view our website and see what we believe The Husband & Wife Law Team has to offer.
 Funny how it took me getting to the first page of Google to suddenly receive so many calls to deliver what no one could deliver before Susan Ziegler.

 In many ways, the prewriting stage is the most important phase of an assignment.
 We begin by thoroughly researching our topic, using multiple, reliable sources.
 Next, we consider our audience, and find a voice that will engage them, speak their language.
 Finally, we muse on our subject.
 What is our seed idea, our starting point?
 How can we make this content unique?
 At SLS, we pride ourselves on not using a cookie-cutter approach to writing.

 Like any good story, a page of effective content has a calculated arc.
 While we don’t use templates at SLS, there are definite points we touch on in all our content.
 First, we draw our readers in and engage them.
 Next, we inform them; tell them what they need to know in their particular situation.
 We explain why they need the representation of a qualified attorney, and what that attorney can do for them.
 Finally, we call the readers to action.
 We urge them to pick up the phone and call you.